and all that

 The MSME degree is 30 credits, six of which are thesis credits for those choosing to write a thesis.
 This is a total of 15 courses.
 As an undergraduate student, up to 12 MME credits may be taken, up to 6 of which can be applied to both the ME (as an ME elective) and MSME degrees.
 There are multiple ways to finish the graduate degree in the “fifth” year:

-- with 12 MME credits as an undergraduate, taking 8-10 more each semester of the “fifth” year;
+- with 12 MSME credits as an undergraduate, taking 8-10 more each semester of the “fifth” year;

-- with 10 MME credits as an undergraduate, taking 10 more each semester of the “fifth” year or during either summer; and
+- with 10 MSME credits as an undergraduate, taking 10 more each semester of the “fifth” year or during either summer; and

-- with 8 MME credits as an undergraduate, taking 8-10 more each semester of the “fifth” year plus some during each summer.
+- with 8 MSME credits as an undergraduate, taking 8-10 more each semester of the “fifth” year plus some during each summer.

-To enroll in an MME course as an undergraduate student, you need not apply to the program; rather, fill out this form, get the required signatures (the Director is Dr. Picone), and submit the form to the Registrar.
+Once you have been accepted, fill out this form to enroll in specific courses, get the required signatures (the Director is Dr. Picone), and submit the form to the Registrar.
+Requirements to apply are

 For more information about the MSME program, see this page.
-Current MME graduate students, see the following section of this page.
+Current MSME graduate students, see the following section of this page.

 MSME graduate students